AdaCore/gnatstudio/docs/users_guide/main_window.rst

 editors should be visible or whether all windows should be displayed.

-This view allows you to quickly select and focus on a particular window by clicking on the corresponding line with the left button.
-If you leave the button pressed, you can move the window to another place on the desktop (see the description of the :ref:`Multiple_Document_Interface`)
+This view allows you to quickly select and focus on a particular window by clicking the corresponding line.
+If you leave the button pressed, you can drag the window to another place on the desktop (see the description of the :ref:`Multiple_Document_Interface`)

 Select multiple windows by clicking while pressing the control or shift keys.
 The Window view provides a contextual menu to easily close all